 Professor de Londras regularly appears in print, online, radio, TV and documentary media discussing human rights and comparative constitutional law as well as current affairs more generally.

-Fiona previously held (short-term) visiting positions at University of Peshawar (Pakistan), Emory Law School (Atlanta, GA), University of Minnesota, British Institute of International and Comparative Law (London), the Transitional Justice Institute (University of Ulster), Osgoode Hall Law School (York University, Toronto), the University of Oxford (affiliated to Oxford Human Rights Hub, the OMS Human Rights for Future Generations Programme, and Lincoln College), and the University of Hong Kong.
+Fiona previously held (short-term) visiting positions at University of Peshawar (Pakistan), Emory Law School (Atlanta, GA), University of Minnesota, British Institute of International and Comparative Law (London), the Transitional Justice Institute (University of Ulster), Osgoode Hall Law School (York University, Toronto), the University of Oxford (affiliated to Oxford Human Rights Hub, the OMS Human Rights for Future Generations Programme, and Lincoln College), the University of Hong Kong, and the Australian National University.
 From 2010-2012 she was a research fellow of the Hague Institute for the Internationalisation of Law.
 She has delivered keynote lectures all over the world, including in Istanbul, Antwerp, and Dhaka.
 In January 2015 she was Genest Global Visitor at Osgoode Hall, as part of which she delivered the Pierre Genest Memorial Lecture.
 In 2015 she also delivered the Séan Lester Lecture for the Irish Society of International Law.
 In 2017 she was the Cheng Chan Lan Yue Distinguished Visiting Fellow at the University of Hong Kong School of Law.
 In 2018 she presented the Annual Human Rights Lecture of the Law Society of Ireland, and in November 2018 she delivered a Current Legal Problems lecture in UCL.